LiquidPlatypus/Piscine_42_School/README.md

 My work during my Piscine at 42 Mulhouse.

-Not everything was done or nor is right.
+Not everything was done nor is right.